2026 Mothapalooza

 Location: Shawnee State Lodge & Conference Center

 Join us for an informal evening of short talks on a potpourri of Moth topics.
-These relaxed “brown bag” sessions offer participants and presenters the opportunity to share projects, stories, and discoveries related to moths, insects, conservation, and natural history.
-We already have several scheduled speakers. but if you are attending and wish to share a topic, please contact Cassidy and we’ll see if we have an empty slot..
+These relaxed sessions offer participants and presenters the opportunity to share projects, stories, and discoveries related to moths, insects, conservation, and natural history.
+We already have several scheduled speakers.
+If you are attending and wish to make a presentation, please contact Cassidy, and she’ll see if we have an empty slot.
+If we don’t, there is always next year, so don’t hesitate to reach out.

 9:30 PM – Lights On!
 Night Mothing Begins